-Feature Existing Defined Contribution (DC) Pension Schemes Proposed AE scheme (based on March 2022 design principles) Comment Criteria for including employees Complete flexibility on which employees are included.
-Once the AE system is introduced, any employees who aren't part of the DC scheme, and who meet the AE criteria will have to be included in the AE scheme.
-Fixed criteria - all workers who are over age 23, earning over €20,000 p.a. (across all Irish employments), and don't have an existing workplace pension scheme will automatically be included.
+Feature Existing Defined Contribution (DC) Pension Schemes AE Comment Criteria for including employees Complete flexibility on which employees are included.
+Once the AE system is introduced, any employees who aren't part of the DC scheme, and who meet AE's criteria will have to be included in AE.
+Fixed criteria - all workers who are aged between 23 and 60, earning over €20,000 p.a. (across all Irish employments), and don't have an existing workplace pension scheme will automatically be included.
 The criteria for entry to AE appears reasonable.
-However, the practical challenges of implementing the rules are considerable and we would be concerned as to how the Central Processing Agency (CPA) can build a system that is easy for employers to use with such a short lead in time.
+However, the practical challenges of implementing the rules are considerable and we would be concerned as to how the National Automatic Enrolment Retirement Savings Authority (NAERSA) can build a system that is easy for employers to use with such a short lead in time.
 Contribution Rate Flexible on the rate of member and employer contributions (up to very high Revenue maximum levels) and on what earnings contributions are based on.
 Members can also make Additional Voluntary Contributions (AVCs).
 Employee contributions are made from their gross pay i.e. they don't pay income tax on the earnings they contribute to their pension.
-Rigid contribution rate structure with contribution rates starting at 3% of earnings in 2024 and rising to 12% in 2034 (contributions are a combination of employee and employer rates).
-All earnings (basic pay, shift pay, overtime, bonuses etc.) must be included up to €80,000 p.a.
+Rigid contribution rate structure with contribution rates starting at 3% of earnings and rising to 12% after 10 years (contributions are a combination of employee and employer rates).
+Contributions will be calculated on gross earnings up to €80,000 p.a.
 No additional contributions are allowed.
 Employee contributions are taken from their after-tax pay.
-The rigid contribution structure in AE, including a 12 year wait (2034) until contributions reach the AE maximum level, will not appeal to most employers or employees.
+The rigid contribution structure in AE, including a 10 year wait until contributions reach the AE maximum level, will not appeal to most employers or employees.
 In these circumstances the lack of facility in AE to pay additional contributions will be a deal-breaker for many.